twisted/twisted/docs/core/howto/glossary.rst

-  The serialization layer for :ref:`Twisted Spread <core-howto-glossary-spread>` , although it can be used seperately from Twisted Spread as well.
+  The serialization layer for :ref:`Twisted Spread <core-howto-glossary-spread>` , although it can be used separately from Twisted Spread as well.
 It is similar in purpose to Python's standard ``pickle`` module, but is more network-friendly, and depends on a separate marshaller (:ref:`Banana <core-howto-glossary-banana>` , in most cases).
 See :api:`twisted.spread.jelly <twisted.spread.jelly>` .